JonexQ/J_DumpSearch/README.md

 Start the script and enjoy!

 ## Usage
-- Press `E` next to the trash can to examine it.
+- Press `E` next to the trashcan to examine it.

 ## Dependencies
 - [OX_Lib](https://github.com/overextended/ox_lib)